joshua-holmes/joshua-holmes/README.md

 # Hi I'm Josh! 👋

+Hi, I'm Josh!
 I am a highly motivated Software Engineer focused on delivering scalable, reliable software.
-I am passionate about learning how things work "under the hood" and solving problems.
-Currently, I design, build, and deploy web-based APIs in a fast-paced, agile development environment.
-I have expertise in programming languages such as Rust, Python, and Node.js.
-I also have a solid understanding of business areas through working with internal stakeholders.
+I am passionate about learning how things work and solving problems.
+Currently, I design, build, and deploy APIs and microservices in an agile development environment.
+I have expertise in programming languages such as Python, JavaScript/TypeScript, Rust, and C. Additionally, I have a solid understanding of the GNU/Linux environment, including strong Bash scripting skills.
 I am a dedicated team player with technical depth and a drive to deliver exceptional end products for clients.

-Technologies I am particularly passionate about are Rust and Linux.
-Rust is newer to me, but I am using it extensively for it's memory safety features and high performance, while still delivering high-level programming capabilities.
-Linux has been with me for years due to it's high customizability.
-I have had hands on experience with nearly every component of the operating system, from the boot process to networking.
+Particularly, I am passionate about memory management, performant code, and Linux.
+When I'm not building a useful software tool for the world, I enjoy practicing algorithmic problem-solving, customizing my Linux machine, and gaming.

 ## Trophies
 <p align="left">